kurokobo/awx-on-k3s/backup/ansible/README.md

 Since you have complete control over `spec` of `AWXBackup` via `awxbackup_spec` variables, whether or not this step is required depends on your environment.
 Check [the official documentation](https://github.com/ansible/awx-operator/tree/devel/roles/backup) and prepare as needed.

-If your AWX was deployed by referring [the main guide on this repository](../../README.md), preparing backup storage by following [the basic backup guide](../README.md#prepare-for-backup) is good starting point.
+If your AWX was deployed by referencing [the main guide on this repository](../../README.md), preparing backup storage by following [the basic backup guide](../README.md#prepare-for-backup) is a good starting point.

 ## Use with Ansible

-Export required environment variables.
+Export the required environment variables.

 ```bash
 export K8S_AUTH_HOST="https://<Your K3s Host>:6443/"
 export K8S_AUTH_VERIFY_SSL=no
 ```

-Obtain and export the API Token which required to authenticate the Kubernetes API.
+Obtain and export the API Token which is required to authenticate to the Kubernetes API.

 ```bash
 # For Kubernetes 1.24 or later: